mportesdev/mportesdev.github.io/_posts/2021-08-24-class-properties-in-python.md

 AttributeError: can't delete attribute
 ```

-It is unclear to me whether this inconsistency is expected.
-A [unit test][gh]
+It is unclear to me whether this inconsistency is conscious and was anticipated
+by the Python core developers.

+## Final note

-was added to Python's test suite as part of the change, but it is just a simple
+[This unit test][gh] was added to Python's test suite as part of the change,
-test that doesn't attempt to set or delete the attribute.
-It seems that the
+but it is just a simple test that doesn't attempt to set or delete the
-setting and deleting behaviour of a class property may have not been taken into
+attribute.
+It seems that the setting and deleting behaviour of a class property
-account at all.
+may have not been taken into account at all.

 Thank you for reading, and feel free to contact me if you think something is
 wrong or missing in this blog post.